LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 Adopted Eff.
 July 24, 1997;
 Amended Eff.
 February 27, 2003; October 7, 1999.

-# 27 NCAC 02 Rule 1.10	IMPUTATION OF CONFLICTS OF INTEREST: GENERAL RULE
+## Rule 1.10	IMPUTATION OF CONFLICTS OF INTEREST: GENERAL RULE
 (a) While lawyers are associated in a firm, none of them shall knowingly represent a client when any one of them practicing alone would be prohibited from doing so by Rules 1.7 or 1.9, unless the prohibition is based on a personal interest of the prohibited lawyer, including a prohibition under Rule 6.6, and the prohibition does not present a significant risk of materially limiting the representation of the client by the remaining lawyers in the firm.
 (b) When a lawyer has terminated an association with a firm, the firm is not prohibited from thereafter representing a person with interests materially adverse to those of a client represented by the formerly associated lawyer and not currently represented by the firm, unless:
 (1)	the matter is the same or substantially related to that in which the formerly associated lawyer represented the client; and